Camping in KENTUCKY- ALLEYNE Provincial Park, B.C.

 The water was too cold for swimming, even in late June, but we still managed to take a brief dip.
 The water does stay fairly shallow for a while on Kentucky Lake, making it ideal for younger kids who like to play in the water.
 (That is, if they don't mind the cold temperature!)

-This was the first stop of our 2 and a half month, cross-Canada road trip, before heading overseas for a year or two.
+This was the first stop of our 2 and a half month, cross-Canada road trip, before heading overseas for a year or two (starting with South Korea).
 The rain should have dampened our spirits, but we still had a fantastic time.
 It helped that we were overall just excited to get started on our journey, right after selling our home.
 It also helped immensely that we came prepared and had a large canopy to shield us from the rain.
 If it weren't for that, we would have struggled miserably, as there are no sheltered areas in the campground.
 Though it isn't our favorite camping spot in B.C., (nothing tops Lake O'Hara in Yoho National Park!) it was definitely a worthwhile stop.
 We would love to return and experience camping in Kentucky-Alleyne provincial park with optimal weather!

 NEXT STOP: A warm and cozy, solar-powered Cabin Retreat in MARA, B.C.